 - Create a schedule for your team to:

-- Monitor the food collection at lunch to make sure that only the predetermined foods are placed in the food collection receptacles.
+- Monitor the food collection at lunch to make sure that only the predetermined foods are placed in the food collection container

-- Collect rescued foods each day from the lunch area after all students have eaten and transport it to where it will be stored on campus.
+- Collect rescued foods each day from the lunch area after all students have eaten and take it to where it will be stored on campus

 6. Educate Your Classmates and School Staff